View of Castro Urdiales

 Castro Urdiales

-A harbour town shaped by the sea and the grill
+A harbour town forged by sea and flame

 Nestled on the Bay of Biscay, Castro Urdiales is a harbour town where church, fortress and lighthouse stand side by side.
 The pride of a fishing town lingers in its seafood and charcoal-grilled dishes.